-Picture from editorial feature in i-D Vice - fashion cities africa: flying the flag for modern african fashion.
-Photography Sarah Waiswa.
+Picture from editorial feature in i-D Vice - fashion cities Africa: flying the flag for modern african fashion.
+Photography by Sarah Waiswa.

 The surge of China’s global power has caught the interest of the general public, policymakers and scholars alike, often focalized in discussions about the Belt and Road Initiative (BRI) – the Chinese government’s ambitious global development strategy.

 Picture from V&A’s Landmark ‘Africa Fashion’ Exhibition.
-Photography JUERGEN TELLER.
+Photography by Juergen Teller.

 By the full-length research of the GSVC, the China Fashion Power project aims to positively impact economic and cultural development as well as the natural environment in the Global South.